ccynthia6/HR-Employee-Analysis/README.md

 | Satisfaction Score — Leavers vs. Stayed | 0.0000000155 | **Statistically significant** — leavers scored consistently lower on satisfaction |
 | Income — Overtime Yes vs. No | 0.8155515298 | **Not significant** — overtime workers aren't paid meaningfully more despite the extra workload |

+**Finding:** Leavers earn less and are less satisfied than stayers, and both gaps are real (not chance) — but overtime employees aren't compensated any differently than non-overtime employees, even though they carry the extra workload.

 ### 3. Confidence Intervals

 The t-test tells me *whether* a difference is significant, but not *how big or reliable* it is.
 Confidence intervals give a range for the true population income of leavers vs. stayers, so I can check whether those ranges overlap.
 If they did overlap, the "income gap" would be a fragile finding that might vanish with a different sample; since they don't, I can tell leadership the gap is structural, not statistical luck — which is a stronger claim than the t-test alone supports.